rohitshe/TestXenkoRepository/manual/graphics/graphics-reference/graphics-device-reference/render-states.md

 GraphicsDevice.SetDepthStencilState(GraphicsDevice.DepthStencilStates.None);```

 If necessary, the user can set totally customs depth and stencil states.
-It needs a `DepthStencilState (ref:{SiliconStudio.Xenko.Graphics.DepthStencilState})` object.
+It needs a @'SiliconStudio.Xenko.Graphics.DepthStencilState' object.

 **Code:** Custom depth and stencil state